 Business process management is a type of operations management.
 It involves using a variety of methods to learn about, analyze, optimize, and automate various business processes.
-Business process management software (referred to as BPMS) is software designed to assist in analyzing, optimizing, and automating these processes.

 There are lots of benefits that businesses can experience when they start using BPM tools, including the following:

 The following are some of the most effective BPM tools you might want to try to improve the efficiency, engagement, and productivity of your team members:

 Weekdone is a business project management software that operates according to the OKR (Objectives and Key Results) methodology.
 This framework involves identifying specific, long-term goals, or objectives, along with measurable results that can be used to determine a person’s progress toward that objective.

 Weekdone makes it easier than ever for team leaders to help those they supervise to set goals and make sure they’re continually acting in a way that helps them to move toward accomplishing those goals.

 It features a clear, easy-to-navigate dashboard that breaks down goals into smaller pieces and shows how each user is progressing.

 This software provides constant accountability and makes sure every member of a team is on the same page.
 It simplifies group and one-on-one communication, too, and allows everyone to have access to the resources they need so that nothing falls through the cracks.